userzimmermann/robotframework-tools/README.md

     In : %load_ext robotshell

-Now all the `robottools.TestRobot` functionality is exposed as IPython magic functions...
+Now all the `robottools.TestRobot` functionality is exposed as IPython `%magic` functions...

     [Robot.Default]
     In : %Import SomeLibrary